linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part I - Fundamental Analysis/Chapter 02 - Company Profitability Analysis.md

 Technically, there is an additional cross-term that reflects the interaction of the share price change and the  $P / Er$  change, but it is generally small and therefore it can be ignored in this context.

-Three are the main problems of this traditional approach (Koller et al. 2015):
+There are three main problems of this traditional approach (Koller et al. 2015):

 - first, the manager might assume that all forms of earnings can create an equal amount of value.
 But different sources of growth in earnings may create different amounts of value because they are associated with different returns on capital by generating different cash flows;
 - second, it suggests that the dividend yield can be increased without affecting future earnings.
 But dividends are merely residual and they themselves are not able to create value;